-Whether you are looking for your first job out of college or moving from the corporate world to a startup, specific information about applying, interviewing, and negotiating at startups can give you the edge to differentiate you from the competition.
+Whether you are looking for your first job out of college or moving from the corporate world to a startup, specific information about the startup interview process can give you the edge to differentiate you from the competition.

 We’ve broken it down into application, interviews, and negotiation so that you can get a holistic picture of how to land your dream job at a startup.